-Engagement team (in the context of SLSRS 4410 (Revised)-All partners and staff performing the engagement, and any other individuals who perform procedures on the engagement excluding a practitioner's external expert engaged by the firm or a network firm.
+†Engagement team (in the context of SLSAE 3000 (Revised)13- All partners and staff performing the engagement, and any individuals engaged by the firm or a network firm who perform procedures on the engagement.
+This excludes a practitioner's external expert engaged by the firm or a network firm.